star2dust/paper-simulation/Sun2020Distributed/readme.md

 How to use:

-- run `digraph_opt.m`  to see the optimization simulation.
+- run `time_varying_optimization.m`  to see the optimization simulation.

 Requirement: